-6 awesome outdoor workouts to try in the Lowcountry
+5 outdoor workouts to get you moving in Bluffton, Hilton Head and Beaufort

 ▪ What: An ancient Chinese meditation that uses arm and leg movements to heal the body and reduce stress.

-▪ When and where: Jarvis Creek Park on Mondays and Thursdays at 9 a.m., Veterans Memorial Park on Saturdays at 11 a.m
+▪ Where and when: Jarvis Creek Park at 9 a.m.
+Mondays and Thursdays, Veterans Memorial Park at 11 a.m.
+Saturdays

-▪ Fun Fact: Since 2006, the group has met three times each week — even if the meeting was scheduled on a holiday like Christmas.
-The only time this schedule was thrown off balance was last October when Hurricane Matthew drove thousands off the island, said Diane Barber, one of the group’s leaders.
+▪ Fun fact: Since 2006, the group has met three times each week — even if the meeting was scheduled on a holiday like Christmas.
+The only time this schedule was thrown off balance was when Hurricane Matthew drove thousands off the island, said Diane Barber, one of the group’s leaders.

-▪ For more info: Visit http://instituteofintegralqigongandtaichi.org/.
+▪ For more info: instituteofintegralqigongandtaichi.org

 Beaufort Running Tour

 ▪ What: A roughly three-mile run through Beaufort’s Henry C. Chambers Waterfront Park and the downtown historic district.
 The run includes multiple stops where a guide offers insight on the history of the city.
-Regular tours begin at 9:30 a.m.
-(Friday and Saturday) and 4:00 p.m.
-(Sunday).

-▪ When: Fridays and Saturdays at 9:30 a.m. and Sundays at 4 p.m.
+▪ When: 9:30 a.m.
+Fridays and Saturdays and 4 p.m.
+Sundays.
 (If these time slots don’t work for you, call to arrange a different time.)

 ▪ Cost: $18 (includes T-shirt and water)